Child and Adolescent Services Multicultural Clinical Training Program

-The UCSF Child and Adolescent Services Multicultural Clinical Training Program (MCTP) at Zuckerberg San Francisco General Hospital and Trauma Center offers an American Psychological Association (APA)-accredited, one-year child clinical psychology internship based on the scholar-practitioner model.
-Thus, our program is grounded in serving the needs of the local community with a commitment to research that is taught and valued, particularly, though not exclusively, in the service of clinical practice.
+The UCSF Child and Adolescent Services Multicultural Clinical Training Program (MCTP) offers an American Psychological Association (APA)-accredited, one-year child clinical psychology internship along with opportunities for postdoctoral training.
+Our program is grounded in serving the needs of the local community with a commitment to research that is conducted, taught and valued, particularly, though not exclusively, in the service of evidence-based clinical practice.

-We hold an ideal of professional excellence grounded in theory and empirical research, informed by experiential knowledge, and motivated by a commitment to just and ethical conduct.
-At Zuckerberg San Francisco General, we encourage students to become not just consumers of knowledge, but also agents of change who contribute to the advancement of individuals, communities, organizations, and society.
-The MCTP provides specialized leadership and advocacy training as crucial aspects of the field of psychology both for the advancement of the profession and for removing barriers that children, youth and families encounter in their attempts to access high-quality, evidence-based care.
+We uphold professional excellence through theory, empirical research, and experiential knowledge, with a focus on ethical conduct.
+The MCTP encourages students to be not just consumers of knowledge but also agents of change, positively impacting individuals, communities, and society.
+The MCTP emphasizes leadership and advocacy training as crucial aspects of the field of psychology both for the advancement of the profession and for removing barriers that children, youth and families encounter in their attempts to access high-quality, evidence-based care.

 The internship program is embedded in the Division of Infant, Child and Adolescent Psychiatry in UCSF’s Department of Psychiatry and Behavioral Sciences at Zuckerberg San Francisco General Hospital.
 Zuckerberg San Francisco General Hospital is a Level 1 Trauma Center and public service hospital committed to serving the city’s most economically vulnerable.
 Clinical services are linked to the San Francisco Department of Public Health's Community Behavioral Health System, which serves Medi-Cal beneficiaries.
 In California, eligibility criteria for Medi-Cal (California's Medicaid program) are based on several factors, including income, household size, age, and disability status.